Hair conversation questions

 The hair conversation questions are –

-What do you think is the best colour and length for your hair?
+What do you think is the best color and length for your hair?

 Do you spend much time adjusting your hair in the morning?

-How many times do you look at a mirror every day to check your hair?
+How many times do you look in a mirror every day to check your hair?